 Fresh from the pan, drained on torn brown paper to absorb excess oil, topped with apple sauce and sour cream, I eat the latkes out-of-hand, burning fingers and roof of mouth, one after another in rapid succession until uncomfortably full, filling something deeper than hunger, talisman against loss.
 I dash off emails to cousins.
 “Do you make latkes, did your mother teach you, did she tell you anything?”
 “Ah, yes, latkes” they reply.
 Everyone loves them, yet no one has stories to share, no one seems bothered.
 Alone I am twisting to peek behind myself, searching for hands at my back.
 I am lighting a wick, open to miracles, praying there’s oil enough to light my way.

 One of my sons embraced latke making.
 He’d help twist the potato shreds in a kitchen towel to squeeze out their water.
 Soon his strength superseded mine and he became sole twister, catching the water in a bowl so the potato starch could sink to the bottom, then the water poured off and the starch retrieved to bind the shreds we’d grated in a food processor.
 That is the trick of latkes, to bind the shreds without weighing them down.
-Soon he could form and slip the latkes into boiling oil and flip them, braving blistering splatters and burns.
-Asked what he remembers it is that each year he became more adept, His competence was praised.
+Soon he could form and slip the latkes into boiling oil and flip them, braving the blistering splatters.
+Asked what he remembers it is that each year he became more adept, his competence was praised.
 Latkes measured time.
 Only now I realize I’ve kept the recipe to myself, that year after year I proportion the batter for him, as if revealing the recipe I might lose him too.